 Prepare answers to common interview questions

-Practice answering common interview questions for childcare interviews and personalise them to your own experiences.
+Practice answering common childcare interview questions and personalise them to your own experiences.
 Try to give specific examples of your qualifications and time spent in childcare settings, and think about how you can demonstrate your ability to handle difficult situations and support the growth and development of children.

 Understand the regulations and legislation